Look at the Employment Agreement

 Having an employment agreement in place is a good thing for an employee as it clearly states the terms of employment that are required between the employer and the employee.
-If a dispute arises, it’s easier to settle it because terms are clearly written and anyone who is at fault can easily be identified using the employment agreement document.
+If a dispute arises, it’s easier to settle it because words are clearly written, and anyone who is at fault can be easily identified using the employment agreement document.

 Employee & Employer Relationship

 The employment agreement doesn’t only specify the duties of the parties; it also addresses the aspects of the employment relationship between the employer and the employee.
-We’ll share some of the important information that should be written in your employment agreement.
-As always, contact an experienced lawyer like the ones at our firm before finalizing an agreement.
+We’ll share some of the vital information that should be written in your employment agreement.
+As always, contact an experienced lawyer like the ones at our firm before finalizing a deal.

 All employee responsibilities should be stated in the employment agreement.
-Benefits that are provided by the employer should also be included in the document, such as vacation leave, sick time, bonuses, health insurance and other important benefits that are given to other employees.
+Benefits that are provided by the employer should also be included in the document, such as vacation leave, sick time, bonuses, health insurance, and other essential benefits that are given to other employees.

-The agreement should clearly state the conditions that will lead to termination; this is certainly one of the most important aspects when it comes to an employment agreement.
+The agreement should clearly state the conditions that will lead to termination; this is undoubtedly one of the most essential aspects when it comes to an employment agreement.

 Ownership of Work Produced

 Generally, any work done by an employee is the property of the employer.
-The work-for-hire concept is an exception to copyright law, in which the work is owned by the creator.
-This is best addressed in an employment agreement as to whom the work-product belongs to and/or how much compensation will be given for the work-product.
+The work-for-hire concept is an exception to copyright law, in which the creator owns the work.
+This is best addressed in an employment agreement as to whom the work-product belongs to or how much compensation will be given for the work-product.

-This is another important aspect you don’t want to overlook, it should be stated how disputes are going to be dealt with when they arise.
-As an employee, you should come up with something you’re comfortable with.
+Disputes are another essential aspect you don’t want to overlook; it should show how conflicts are going to be dealt with when they arise.
+As an employee, you should come up with something that makes you comfortable.
 Arbitration is a common type of dispute resolution, here’s a sample arbitration clause used by some lawyers:

 An attorney of this firm will only meet with you if you agree that any disputes between you and this firm will be resolved by arbitration handled via the American Arbitration Association.
-That means, if you sue this firm, you give up the right to a jury trial and agree that any trial of the dispute will be handled only by an arbitrator.
-This waiver of a jury trial applies whether or not the disputes, claims or controversies are based on events that have already occurred or will occur in the future.
+That means, if you sue this firm, you give up the right to a jury trial and agree that any examination of the dispute will be handled only by an arbitrator.
+This waiver of a jury trial applies whether or not the differences, claims, or controversies are based on events that have already occurred or will occur in the future.

 You also agree that venue is proper, for example, only in Gainesville, Florida.
 That means that, if you sue this firm, you must do it in Gainesville, Florida.
 The law firm’s consideration for this waiver is its agreement to meet with you.
 That means, in exchange for our agreement to meet with you to discuss your legal matter, you agree to give up your right to a jury trial in any lawsuit between us.